GrzegorzSitkowski/BillingSystem-Frontend/README.md

 ![Invoice](screenshots/Invoice.png)

 ## Status
-WORK IN PROGRESS
+WORK IN PROGRESS.
 I work for options to insert payments of customers and load data from file.

 More details:
 https://github.com/GrzegorzSitkowski/BillingSystem-Backend